jinxy17/RL-FPGA-Macro-Placement/README.md

 # RL-FPGA-Macro-Placement
-Solve FPGA macro placement using reinforcement learning This is an ongoing project.
+Solve FPGA macro placement using reinforcement learning.

+This is an ongoing project.